Loading lesson…

 If you want to be a DevOps/platform engineer: In high school, install Linux on an old laptop.
 Learn bash and git.
 Break things.
 In college, CS or self-taught + certs work equally well; AWS Certified Solutions Architect and CKA (Certified Kubernetes Administrator) are the most-hired certs in 2026.
 Contribute to open-source tools like Terraform providers or kubectl plugins.
 Platform engineering is one of the fastest-growing specialties in 2026 because AI has made developers more productive — which means platforms need to scale faster, and platform engineers are the ones keeping up.

-What is the core idea behind "DevOps Engineer in 2026: AI Writes the Terraform You Review"?
+What is the main idea of "DevOps Engineer in 2026: AI Writes the Terraform You Review"?

-Which best describes the scope of "DevOps Engineer in 2026: AI Writes the Terraform You Review"?
+Which action would help you apply "DevOps Engineer in 2026: AI Writes the Terraform You Review" responsibly?